Disruption-Consulting/autoMigrate/HOWTO-External-Password-Store.md

 . oraenv                             # Sets ORACLE_HOME and PATH from details held in /etc/oratab for the ORACLE_SID

-export TNS_ADMIN=/tmp                # Set TNS_ADMIN to point to directory /tmp sqlplus user/password@alias<<EOF     # Routing information for "alias" retrieved from /tmp/tnsnames.ora exec schema.procedure
+export TNS_ADMIN=/tmp                # Set TNS_ADMIN to point to directory /tmp sqlplus user/password@DB1<<EOF       # Routing information for "DB1" retrieved from /tmp/tnsnames.ora.
+Password hard-coded in script. exec schema.procedure
 EOF